aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

 		id2(PosgreSQL source)-- host-specific thresholds -->id3;
         id3-- high 30-second average CPU -->id4(PostgreSQL sink);

+This uses the same ``CPU_IN`` Kafka source table and ``SOURCE_THRESHOLDS`` PostgreSQL source table that you created earlier.
+In addition, you need a new sink table to store the processed data in PostgreSQL and a new Flink job to process the data.

 .. note::
    For creating and configuring the tables in your PostgreSQL service, these steps use the Aiven CLI to call ``psql``.
 You can instead use other tools to complete these steps if you prefer.